soorya-r-15/Soorya-blog/README.md

 <section id="emotional">
 <h2>5.
 Emotional Core</h2>
-<p>At its heart, Interstellar is about a father and daughter.
-Murph and Cooper’s relationship drives the emotional narrative—separation, aging, betrayal, reconnection.</p>
+<p>The father–daughter relationship between Cooper and Murph drives the emotional narrative of the film.</p>
 </section>

 <section id="tesseract">
 <h2>6.
 The Tesseract</h2>
-<p>Cooper entering the tesseract marks the film’s transition from hard science to metaphysics.
-The scene is visually stunning but scientifically debatable.</p>
+<p>A visually stunning but scientifically debatable moment where the story shifts from physics to metaphysics.</p>
 </section>

 <section id="themes">